 The farms listed below are open seasonally.
-Stop by when your in town for some lovely home grown produce.
+Stop by when you are in town for some lovely homegrown produce.

-Gold Hill Ranch - Juicy Peaches, Tasty Pears, Crispy Apples, and more oh my!
+Gold Hill Orchard - Juicy Peaches, Tasty Pears, Crispy Apples, and more oh my!
 Just off the beaten path at 6600 Gold Hill Road, Placerville CA.

 Graham's Pear Shed - This historic farm on Cold Springs Road, just south of Gold Hill, used to offer delicious pears in the fall and cherries in the spring.
-Now their primary crops are mandarin oranges in the fall.
+Now their primary crops are mandarins & oranges in the fall.

-Marchini Ranch - Located just south of Coloma on Highway 49, the Ranch produces some of the sweetest peaches in the state.
+Marchini Ranch - Located just south of Coloma on Highway 49, this Ranch produces some of the sweetest peaches in the state.
 Hours are irregular; keep your eyes open for their sign.